Suchitra-Sahoo/bookStore/README.md

 </div>

 ## ✨Features

--Access a wide range of books for free, covering various genres and topics.
+- Access a wide range of books for free, covering various genres and topics.
 Enjoy unlimited reading without any subscription fees.
 - Browse and purchase books directly from the bookStore platform.
 Explore new releases, bestsellers, and niche genres available for purchase.
 - Securely sign in to your account to personalize your reading and shopping experience.
 Manage your profile, preferences, and purchased books.
 - Provide feedback on books you've read to help other users make informed decisions.
 Rate and review books to share your thoughts and recommendations.